 Measuring Modes.
 Luminance meters can measure several attributes of luminance.
 Typically units can measure luminance, luminance ratio, and peak luminance/luminance ratio.
-However, some units can measure more; for example, Dranetz offers a meter thatcan measure 5 different modes
+However, some units can measure more; for example, Gossen offers a meter that can measure 5 different modes.

 A Spectroradiometer measures spectral power distribution (light energy) of a light source at any specific wavelengths across the entire electromagnetic spectrum.
 These quantities of spectral power distribution include both radiometric and photometric, or invisible and perceived electromagnetic quantities (illuminance/irradiance, luminance/radiance, etc.).
 These units are used to categorize and organize types of lighting based on these characteristics.

 Spectroradiometers are also the most accurate instruments for describing color.
 This is because knowledge of the specific spectral power distribution of a light will always refer to a specific color, whereas color/color temperature measurements do not necessarily refer to the same spectral power distribution.
 Spectroradiometers are also used to calibrate LCD and CRT displays and ensure that color is displayed correctly in these displays.

 What is the difference between Spectroradiometer and Spectrophotometer?